fahlmant/holmesgpt/docs/ai-providers/google-vertex-ai.md

 # Google Vertex AI

-Configure HolmesGPT to use Google Vertex AI with Gemini models.
+Configure HolmesGPT to use Google Vertex AI with Gemini and Claude models.

 ## Setup